Part 4: Movies and Visual Data Files

 5. Close the AER report and the Access Tool.

-You can convert your STK 3D scenarios to Visual Data (.vdf) files that can be:
+You can convert your STK 3D scenarios to Visual Data (.vdf) files so that you can do the following:

-• Displayed in STK Viewer.
-Using STK Viewer, you can send the VDF file to managers, coworkers, customers and prospects for collaboration, without the need for a full STK installation.
-The free STK Viewer can be downloaded through AGI's website.
+• Display them in STK Viewer: Using STK Viewer, you can send the VDF file to managers, coworkers, customers, and prospects for collaboration, without the need for a full STK installation.
+You can download the free STK Viewer through AGI's website.

-• Loaded and edited in STK Viewer.
-Using STK Viewer, you can change the globe, images, and terrain in the VDF file and then share this file with other STK Viewer or STK users.
+• Load and edit them in STK Viewer: Using STK Viewer, you can change the globe, images, and terrain in the VDF file and then share this file with other STK Viewer or STK users.

-• Loaded, edited and saved as a scenario file (.sc) in STK.
-You can load and modify a VDF file in STK and then save it as a scenario file (.sc).
+• Load, edit, and save them as a scenario file (.sc) in STK: You can load and modify a VDF file in STK and then save it as a scenario file (.sc).
 To save a VDF file as a scenario file, click Save as... from the STK File menu.

 1. Open Windows File Explorer.